ash-bergs/code_study/README.md

 ## Notes

-The act of taking notes with a pen helps me learn, and pushes me to reword things I'm learning on the fly.
+The act of taking notes with a pen helps me learn, and pushes me to re-word points on the fly.
 Navigate through some of the notes I've taken while solving various code challenges here.

 ----

 ### Table of Contents:

 <a href="#arrayMethods">Arrays</a>

+<a href="#controlStatements">Control Statements</a>

 <a href="#objectsNotes">Objects</a>